What is a hypertensive emergency?

-Although it’s not common, some people with high blood pressure may have a rapid rise in blood pressure above 180/120 mm Hg.
-This is known as malignant hypertension.
-This condition is sometimes referred to as arteriolar nephrosclerosis.
+Although it’s not common, some people with high blood pressure may have a rapid rise in blood pressure above 180/120 millimeters of mercury (mm Hg).
+This is known as a hypertensive crisis.

-Malignant hypertension requires immediate medical attention.
+A hypertensive emergency requires immediate medical attention.
 Symptoms indicate that organ damage is occurring.
-If you don’t get emergency treatment, you may develop serious health problems, such as a heart attack, stroke, or kidney failure.
+If you don’t get emergency treatment, you may develop serious health problems, such as: